LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 - `default`: Quantification Error is drawn from a normal distribution centered on the midpoint between the upper and lower bounds of the 95% confidence interval of possible quantification error values provided through the [quantification_parameters](#quantification_parameters).
 The distribution will use a standard deviation also calculated from the 95% confidence interval assuming the empirical rule (95% percent of all observations lie within two standard deviations of the mean).
 - `uniform`: Quantification Error is drawn from a uniform distribution bounded by the upper and lower bounds of the 95% confidence interval of possible quantification error values provided through the [quantification_parameters](#quantification_parameters).

+  Both supported types expect a list of 2 floating point numbers: the upper and lower bounds of the 95% confidence interval of possible quantification error values as input for [quantification_parameters](#quantification_parameters).

-  _NOTE: Users may develop and implement their own quantification modules.
-Further documentation to support this practice will be added in a later release._
+  **NOTE**: Users may develop and implement their own quantification modules.
+Further documentation to support this practice will be added in a later release.

 **Notes on acquisition:** The user must decide the most appropriate assumption on the distribution of quantification error.